Mazar-e Sharif, Afghanistan: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-December in Mazar-e Sharif can be very chilly.
-The average overnight temperatures in the area are in the low 30s F (single digits C).
-It tends to rain a bit less than half of the time.
+October in Mazar-e Sharif is warm and dry with little rain.
+The average overnight temperatures in the area are in the 40s F (single digits C).

 What to wear/what to pack: